COMP90054/2025-S1-A1/README.md

 ### Self Evaluation Task (3 Marks)
 We highly recommend updating the self-evaluation as you complete each part, as you'll have fresh in your mind the learning lessons you acquired.
 Treat the self-evaluation as a [living document](https://en.wikipedia.org/wiki/Living_document).

-At the end, it is recommended to look at all the learning journey you had across the assignment.
+At the end, it is recommended that you look at the full learning journey you had across the assignment.
 Once you submit your final code, We will disclose the hidden tests used for automated feedback, so you can incorporate their analysis into your self-evaluation.

 You need to assign your marks for part 1 (2 marks), part 2 (3 marks), and part 3 (2 marks) based on your code performance due to your programming, and learning experiences.
 Consider aspects such as coding lessons/challenges, heuristic properties, search algorithms subtleties, what would you have done if you were to have more time, etc.